CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 - **`Argumentum ad nauseam`** or `argumentum ad infinitum` otherwise known as an `Argument from repetition:` Repeating an argument until nobody cares to discuss it any more and referencing that lack of objection as evidence of support for the truth of the conclusion.

-# The Laws of Thought

-The argument often arises, that all religions are right; however, this is not logically possible because it violates the the laws of thought, specifically the law of non-contradiction.
-To deny these laws, one would be using these laws in the process, thus self-refuting them.
-If one says "There's no such thing as truth."
-That's a truth claim, to which you should respond "Except the truth that there is no truth?" ergo Self-Refutation.

-> "The **laws of thought** are fundamental axiomatic rules upon which rational discourse itself is often considered to be based.
-The formulation and clarification of such rules have a long tradition in the history of philosophy and logic." &mdash; [Law of thought](https://en.wikipedia.org/wiki/Law_of_thought#Three_traditional_laws:_identity,_non-contradiction,_excluded_middle)

-The laws in question are as follows:

-- **`The law of identity:`** *"Whatever is, is."* For all a: a = a.
-    - The law of identity states that if a statement has been determined to be true, then the statement is true.
-For example, if I make a statement that 'It is snowing,' and it is the truth, then the statement must be true.
-If we look at the law of identity in more general terms, it says that each thing that exists is made up of its own particular characteristics that are a part of what it is.

-        > If a propositional function F is true of an individual variable x, then F is true of x, or: F(x) ⊃ F(x), in which ⊃ means “formally implies.”
-Another formulation of the principle of identity asserts that a thing is identical with itself, or (∀x) (x = x), in which ∀ means “for every”; or simply that x is x. &mdash; [Websters](https://www.britannica.com/topic/laws-of-thought)

-        When you apply this to logic, the law of identity essentially means that everything is itself and it cannot be something else.
-Snow cannot be clouds, and water cannot be a pole.
-Each thing is something specific that has a particular identity.
-So when I say that it is snowing, snowing refers to a particular event.
-Given that 'snowing' refers to a specific thing, if I make this statement while it is actually snowing, then it must be a true statement.

-- **`The law of non-contradiction:`** *"Nothing can both be and not be."* In other words: "two or more contradictory statements cannot both be true in the same sense at the same time": ¬(A∧¬A).
-Essentially, Two truths cannot contradict one another.
-Aristotle stated it in this way, that "The most certain opinion of all" was "that opposed statements cannot be at the same time true."
-    - On the other hand, for any pair of contradictory premises, one must be true and the other false.
-The Law of Non-Contradiction prevents both premises being true, while the Law of Excluded Middle points out that a pair of contradictory premises exhausts all possibilities.

-        > For all propositions p, it is impossible for both p and not p to be true, or: ∼(p · ∼p), in which ∼ means “not” and · means “and.” &mdash; [Websters](https://www.britannica.com/topic/laws-of-thought)

-        Another way of putting it is: a proposition must be either true or false—not both true and false, nor in some limbo state in between truth and falsity.
-This can be useful in listing all possible alternatives and refuting all of them but the correct one.

-- **`The law of excluded middle:`** *"Everything must either be or not be."* for every proposition, either its positive or negative form is true: A∨¬A.

-    - A principle in modern logic that means something is either true or it is false.
-There is no "middle" between true and false.
-In classical logic, this principle for a proposition A would be A∨¬A. Its opposite is dialetheism.

-        > Either p or ∼p must be true, there being no third or middle true proposition between them, or: p ∨ ∼p, in which ∨ means “or.” &mdash; [Websters](https://www.britannica.com/topic/laws-of-thought)

 ## **Dealing With Vicious Ad Hominem and Slander**